 This step is probably meant for people who might have done all of the previous steps and are looking for more advanced ways to protect their assets.
 Well, courtesy of cryptocurrency, investors can now purchase things anonymously.

-In order to start using cryptocurrency, one first has to purchase their digital coins with real money.
+To start using cryptocurrency, one first has to purchase their digital coins with real money.
 Electronic trading allows people to do this very fast.
-Once they obtain their coins, they must store them on one of the online wallets or trading platforms.
+Once they obtain their currencies, they must store them on one of the online wallets or trading platforms.

 10. Monitor Your Bank Accounts and Credit Scores

-Sometimes, the most shocking part about an identity or data theft is how long it took somebody to find out.
+Sometimes, the most shocking part about the identity or data theft is how long it took somebody to find out.

-This is because hackers may harvest people’s information until they find the right buyer.
+This remaining hidden is because hackers may harvest people’s data until they find the right buyer.
 Once that happens, the buyer may spend more time waiting for the perfect chance to use another party’s information.

 In some cases, people may not even be aware of multiple loans that exist in their name.